TurboVega/agon-vdp/src/src/docs/otf_render.md

 but that is not required.
 The number of indices passed in this command must match the number of mesh indices defining the mesh.
 Thus, each mesh vertex has texture coordinates associated with it.

+The "n" parameter is the number of indices.

 ## Define Object
 <b>VDU 23, 30, 205, id; oid; mid; bmid;</b> :  Create Object